tageniu/n2p2/README.md

 is automatically updated with the master branch of the repository can be found [__here__](http://compphysvienna.github.io/n2p2).

+## LAMMPS Q-HDNNP Charges

+The `pair_style hdnnp` interface now forwards per-atom charges predicted by Q-HDNNP models directly into LAMMPS.
+Ensure `atom_style charge` (or a derived style) is active so the `q` attribute is allocated, then inspect the values via standard tooling, for example:

+- `compute myCharge all property/atom q`
+- `dump 1 all custom 1 charges.dump id type q`
+- `thermo_style custom step pe etotal` (for checking energy consistency)

+The charges are updated every time `pair_hdnnp` invokes the network evaluation, which allows downstream polarization or post-processing workflows to consume self-consistent NN charge predictions without any additional coupling code.

 # Authors

 See [AUTHORS.rst](https://github.com/CompPhysVienna/n2p2/blob/master/AUTHORS.rst) for a list of contributions.